kateolmstead/unity-sdk/README.md

 All of this setup, takes place at the the time of the messaging campaign configuration.
 However, all code callbacks need to be configured before PlayRM can interact with it.
 The SDK uses Unity's messaging passing framework for callbacks, so a code callback must be:

-* In a script attached to a singular, uniquely-named `GameObject`
+* In a script attached to a single, uniquely-named `GameObject`
 * The script method should have no parameters
 * The method should return `void`

-Here are three common use cases for frames and a messaging campaigns
+Here are three common use cases for frames and a messaging campaigns:

 * [Game Start Frame](#game-start-frame)
 * [Event Driven Frame - Open the Store](#event-driven-frame-open-the-store) for instance, when the player is running low on premium currency